Foreman overview and concepts

 Contents of the content view

-If you promote Version 2 of the content view from Development to Testing, the repository for Testing updates to contain the <my_software>-1.1-0.noarch.rpm package:
+If you promote Version 2 of the content view from Development to Testing, the repository for Testing updates to contain the my-software-1.1-0.noarch.rpm package:

 Development Testing Production